model-map/wikipedia-to-kindle-azw3-pdf/README.md

 # Wikipedia-to-kindle-epub-pdf

-A bash script to send wikipedia articles to kindle as EPUB.
+A bash script to send wikipedia articles to kindle as AZW3.
 Also downloads the pdf to your current directory.

 # Usage